 To start with, I chose a one meter length of 10 mm diameter dowel to act as the finger segments, cutting them to suit my sketches using my faithful Dremel Multipro.
 The blackened ends of the finger joints you see in my YouTube video were from the Dremel cuts — basically burning the wood as it cut.

 Now, I needed knuckles, so I began looking in hardware stores for cheap but effective hinges which could join the finger segments together and enable them to move.
 I looked at small hinges, curtain rod connectors, scissors, and other potential donors, but it wasn’t until I was in the local supermarket and I saw a tea-infuser hanging on the wall that I knew I’d hit paydirt (or hingedirt)!

-They were $2 each, and each infuser had two pressed metal ‘hinges’ — two pieces of metal with a hole and pin that had been shot peened at one end.
-So, I bought 15 of them for $30 (to the eye-raised surprise of the checkout operator!), and low and behold oodles of infusers awaited their fate (Figure 2).
+They were cheap, and each infuser had two pressed metal ‘hinges’ — two pieces of metal with a hole and pin that had been shot peened at one end.
+So, I bought 15 of them (to the eye-raised surprise of the checkout operator!), and low and behold oodles of infusers awaited their fate (Figure 2).

 FIGURE 2.
 Tea infusers provided the hinges (knuckles).

 I checked all of the hinges, and out of all 30 only about 18 moved smoothly and didn’t jam.
 I mean these are average quality pressed steel and not designed with tight tolerances in mind or to flop around smoothly.

 The 18 that passed the test were more than enough for the three knuckles I needed for each finger.

 A visit to the local haberdashery store and I found suitable thick cotton thread for tendons and some very small metal eyelets to be transformed into tendon guides (Figure 3).